observablehq/plot/docs/transforms/group.md

 # Group transform

 :::tip
 The group transform is for aggregating ordinal or nominal data.
-For quantitative or temporal data, use the [bin transform](./bin.md), or use the [interval transform](./interval.md) to make continuous data ordinal.
+For quantitative or temporal data, use the [bin transform](./bin.md), or use the [quantize transform](./quantize.md) to make continuous data ordinal.
 :::

 The **group transform** groups ordinal or nominal data—discrete values such as name, type, or category.
 You can then compute summary statistics for each group, such as a count, sum, or proportion.
 The group transform is most often used to make bar charts with the [bar mark](../marks/bar.md).